Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

-\paragraph{Block commitments.} \Ws\ shards generate a block commitment denoted as $\cm$ after every \ws\ block and broadcast it to the \rs\ shard.
+{\bf Block commitments.} \Ws\ shards generate a block commitment denoted as $\cm$ after every \ws\ block and broadcast it to the \rs\ shard.
 Block commitments in \prot\ serve two purposes.
 First, \rs\ shard uses these commitments to order blocks inside \ws\ shard; second, commitments from a shard also acts a promise to every other shard that all future cross-shard transactions will be executed atop the latest committed state.
-Also, as some commitments can get delayed due to network delay, \prot\ allows \ws\ shards to certify newer blocks and directly commit any valid successor of a previous commit.
-Specifically, for a block $B_i$ at height $i$ its commitment $\cm_i$ consists of cryptographic digest of $\st_i$, the resulting state after $B_i$ and sequence of a hash chain $\bh_i$ of certified block hashes starting with the hash of the last committed block to the current block $B_i$.
-In summary,
+Also, as some commitments can get delayed due to network delay, \prot\ allows \ws\ shards to certify newer blocks and directly submit commitment of any successor block of the latest committed block.
+Specifically, for a block $B_i$ at height $i$, its commitment $\cm_i$ consists of a cryptographic digest of $\st_i$, the resulting state after $B_i$ and sequence of a hash chain $\bh_i$ of certified block hashes starting with the hash of the last committed block to the current block $B_i$, i.e., $\cm_i=\la \st_i,\bh_i \ra$.
+Replicas in the \rs\ shard use this hash chain to validate that the block indeed extends the last finalized block from that \ws\ shard.
+When clear from the context, we overload the notation $\st_i$ to denote the cryptographic digest of $\st_i$.